See if you qualify

 It is always a good idea to explore your legal options the moment you learn about the possibility of an Invokana suit.
 The longer a patient waits, the more difficult it is to prove the connection between the harm and the drug.
 Patients are also subject to statutes of limitations that limit the amount of time they have to file a lawsuit against a negligent drug manufacturer.

 Patients who suffered personal injury because of Invokana should know that they have important rights.
 Although many of these cases are new, there is the possibility of recovery.
-With each warning from the FDA and each new addition to the drug’s label of side effects, the cases grow stronger against the manufacturer.
+With each warning from the FDA and each new addition to the drug’s label of adverse reactions, the cases grow stronger against the manufacturer who was negligent and failed to warn the public about these seried dangers.
 These types of cases can sometimes take five, ten or fifteen years before they are resolved, but the payout is almost always significant.